AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/IAttributeValueType/ValueAttributes.md

 IAttributeValueType.ValueAttributes Property
 ============================================
-AutomationML 2.1 APIGets all the CAEXValue objects for the defined value attributes of this instance.
+Gets all the CAEXValue objects for the defined value attributes of this instance.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)